 Introduction

 Invasive sino-orbital fungal infections in immunocompetent patients are a rare clinical entity; the diagnosis and management of which is challenging.
 Orbital fungal disease is not often suspected, because of its relative rarity and the wide range of orbital pathologies that can present similarly.
 Currently, there are no standard guidelines for management and outcome is invariably poor without timely diagnosis and appropriate treatment [9].
-We present a report of an invasive Sino-orbital Aspergillosis in an Immunocompetent Host selecting a Surgical Approach.
+We present a report of an invasive sino-orbital aspergillosis in an immunocompetent host and selecting a surgical approach for treatment.

 Case presentation

-A 48 years old female patient presented with history of nontender swelling over left maxillary region, spontaneous in onset rapidly growing in size since 6 months, followed by history of left-sided nasal blockage, rapidly worsened since 5 months which was followed by history of left orbital proptosis mimicking that of sinonasal malignancy.
+A 48 years old female patient presented with history of non-tender swelling over left maxillary region, spontaneous in onset rapidly growing in size since 6 months, followed by history of left-sided nasal blockage, rapidly worsened since 5 months which was followed by history of left orbital proptosis mimicking that of sinonasal malignancy.
 There was history of numbness over left cheek and upper lip.
 There was no history suggestive of allergic rhinitis.
 There was no history suggestive of diminution of vision, blurring of vision, recurrent headache, vomiting, altered sensorium and convulsion.
-Patient was nondiabetic, immunocompetent and so far had not received topical or systemic steroids.
+Patient was not diabetic, immunocompetent and so far had not received topical or systemic steroids.

-On examination there was ill-defined approximately 4 × 5 cm diffuse fullness over the left maxillary region and left orbital proptosis.
+On examination, there was ill-defined approximately 4 × 5 cm diffuse fullness over the left maxillary region and left orbital proptosis.
 There was loss of sensation over distribution of left maxillary division of trigeminal nerve.
 However patient’s vision, extraocular movements were not affected and fundoscopy revealed no abnormality (Figs 1A and B).

 Following specific investigations were done: